Léonce Perret: Screenwriter

-Léonce Perret wrote the screenplays for the vast majority of his movies, with the exception of those from his early apprenticeship period (before 1913).
+Perret wrote the screenplays for the vast majority of his movies, with the exception of those from his early apprenticeship period (before 1913).
 Most of the movies from his apprenticeship period were written by Louis Feuillade, the artistic director at Gaumont at that time.
 Several others from that period were written by other associates at Gaumont such as Abel Gance, Étienne Arnaud and Marcel Lévesque.
 After gaining the Gaumont Company's trust, Perret began directing his own screenplays starting around 1911.

 From 1917 on, he adapted many screenplays from novels such as Folie d'Amour (1917), La treizième chaise (1919) and Koenigsmark (1923).
 He also collaborated with other filmmakers on some scripts such as Koenigsmark, which was co-written with René Champigny and Madame Sans-Gêne with the American Forrest Halsey.

 The screenplay for La Danseuse Orchidée from 1928 is credited to Jean-Joseph Renaud.
 It is one of the rare postwar Perret films where he did not write the script himself.

 Producer

-Léonce Perret produced many of his films, starting with his period of work in the United States.
-In 1917, he started his own production company Perret Picture Inc. Some of the films he produced in the U.S. were La Fayette, We Come (1918) and The Unknown Love (1918) as well as Twin Pawns (1919) and A.B.C. of Love (1919).
+Perret produced many of his films, starting with his period of work in the United States.
+In 1917, he started his own production company Perret Picture Inc. Some of the films he produced in the U.S. were La Fayette, We Come (1918) and The Unknown Love (1918) as well as The Twin Pawns (1919) and A.B.C. of Love (1919).

 After his return to France, he had the opportunity to produce several movies with the Franco-Film company (Morgane la Sirène and Printemps d'Amour in 1927; La Danseuse Orchidée, Poliche and La Possession in 1928; Quand nous étions deux in 1930).